 Mali Travel Warning

-The U.S. Department of State warns U.S. citizens against all travel to Mali because of ongoing conflict in northern Mali, fluid political conditions, and continuing threats of attacks and kidnappings of westerners.
-While the security situation in Bamako remains relatively stable, there are ongoing security concerns and military operations taking place in the northern and western parts of the country.
+The U.S. Department of State warns U.S. citizens to consider carefully the risks of travel to Mali, given continuing aspirations of terrorists to conduct attacks.
+We strongly warn against travel to the northern parts of the country and along the border with Mauritania, particularly in areas that are not patrolled and where there is little to no security presence.
+There remains ongoing conflict in northern Mali and continuing threats of attacks on and kidnappings of westerners and others.
+While the security situation in Bamako and southern Mali remains relatively stable, the potential for attacks throughout the country, including in Bamako, remains.
+There are also ongoing security concerns and military operations taking place in the northern and western parts of the country.
 Mali continues to face challenges including food shortages, internally displaced persons, and the presence in northern Mali of extremist and militant factions.
-This Travel Warning replaces the Travel Warning for Mali dated March 22, 2013.
+This Travel Warning replaces the Travel Warning for Mali dated July 18, 2013.

-As a result of safety and security concerns following the Spring 2012 coup and counter coup, some organizations, including foreign companies, NGOs, and private aid organizations temporarily suspended operations in Mali or withdrew some family members and/or staff.
-Many of these organizations have now recommenced operations and started to allow family members and staff to return.
-The U.S. Embassy continues to operate normally and will continue to monitor the situation closely and update U.S. citizens via Security or Emergency Messages for U.S. Citizens which it will post on the Embassy's website.
+Most organizations that temporarily suspended operations in Mali, or withdrew some family members and/or staff following the spring 2012 coup and counter coup, have now recommenced operations and allowed family members and staff to return, but continue to exercise caution and impose varying levels of security restrictions.
+The U.S. Embassy, which allowed dependents to return on July 18, 2013, continues to operate normally.
+The Embassy will continue to monitor the security situation closely, and will update U.S. citizens via Security or Emergency Messages for U.S. Citizens posted on the Embassy's website.

-The Government of Mali may periodically impose or lift curfews as security needs may dictate.
-U.S. citizens should be mindful of such potential measures, stay attuned to local news announcing such curfews, and comply with such locally imposed curfews.
-For internal safety and security reasons, the U.S. Embassy may also, without advance notice, periodically impose a temporary curfew on U.S. Embassy employees should the need arise.
-Whenever possible, such restrictions will be shared with the private U.S. citizen community and posted on the Embassy's website.
-U.S. citizens should carefully consider adopting similar safety measures by limiting any unnecessary travel or movements during such periods of heightened tension.
+The Government of Mali may periodically impose or lift curfews or impose other restrictions, such as a ban on public demonstrations, as security needs dictate, although it has not done so since the 2013 presidential elections.
+U.S. citizens should stay attuned to local news announcing such potential measures, and comply when they are in effect.
+For internal safety and security reasons, the U.S. Embassy may also, without advance notice, periodically impose a temporary curfew or other restrictions on U.S. Embassy employees should the need arise.
+Such advice and restrictions will be shared with the private U.S. citizen community and posted on the Embassy's website.
+U.S. citizens should carefully consider adopting similar safety measures.

 Senou International Airport in Bamako is open for business and scheduled flights are proceeding normally.
-Some international flights have occasionally been canceled due to low travel volume, but travelers have been notified in advance.
-Persons wishing to depart the country should check with commercial airlines for the airport's operational status, and flight and seat availability, before traveling to the airport.
+Some international flights have occasionally been canceled due to low travel volume, but travelers have typically been notified in advance.
+Travelers wishing to depart the country should check with commercial airlines for the airport's operational status, and flight and seat availability, before going to the airport.

-In this period of heightened tension, the U.S. Embassy reminds all U.S. citizens of the risk of terrorist activity in Mali, including in Bamako.
+The U.S. Embassy reminds all U.S. citizens of the potential risk of terrorist activity throughout Mali.
 U.S. citizens are urged to exercise caution, to be particularly alert to their surroundings, and to avoid crowds, demonstrations, or any other form of public gathering.
 U.S. citizens are further encouraged to exercise prudence if choosing to visit locations frequented by westerners in and around Bamako.

-The U.S. Embassy may close temporarily for non-emergency business from time to time to review its security posture.
-U.S. citizens currently in Mali, despite this Travel Warning, should enroll in the State Department's Smart Traveler Enrollment Program (STEP).
-By enrolling, the Embassy can contact you more easily in case of emergency.
+The U.S. Embassy may close temporarily from time to time, except for emergency business, to review its security posture in response to warnings or events.
+U.S. citizens currently in Mali despite this Travel Warning should enroll in the State Department's Smart Traveler Enrollment Program (STEP).
+By enrolling, you’ll receive security updates, and the Embassy can contact you more easily in case of emergency.